-When we consider fasteners, Bolts, Nuts and Washer we assume steel or alloy product; there are major markets for fasteners in Plastics, Nylon and Polypropylene.
+When we consider fasteners, Bolts, Nuts and Washer we assume steel or alloy product; there are significant markets for fasteners in Plastics, Nylon and Polypropylene.

-Specialist Fastener companies stock a full range of products and can produced a whole range of special and coloured fasteners in these plastic materials.
+Specialist Fastener companies stock a full range of products and can produce a whole range of unusual and coloured fasteners in these plastic materials.

 Fasteners produced from nylon have unique properties that make them ideal for a variety of functions.

-When nylon was first developed in the 1935 by Wallace Carothers at DuPont it was originally intended to be a cheap and mass produced alternative for silk with ladies nylon stockings, one of itheir first products.
-It was not long before nylon was moulded into many other products and this was extend to Bolts, Nuts, Screws, Washers and many other industrial fasteners.
+When nylon was first developed in 1935 by Wallace Carothers at DuPont it was initially intended to be a cheap and mass produced alternative for silk with ladies nylon stockings, one of their first products.
+It was not long before nylon was moulded into many other products and this was extended to Bolts, Nuts, Screws, Washers and many other industrial fasteners.

 Nylon fasteners are non-conducting, non-corrosive, non-magnetic, durable, impact resistant and lightweight.
 These characteristics are essential for applications involving electricity or Chemical environments.

-In order to benefit from the growing preference for advanced lightweight fasteners, conventional fastener makers have begun to expand portfolios to include plastic fasteners, especially Nylon Fasteners, which are growing in popularity encouraged by the technology breakthroughs achieved in composite material Reasearch and development.
-Glass and metallic fillers are often used in combination with plastics to enhance the strength and performance.
-Unlike metal fasteners which are heat treated and cold worked, plastic fasteners are manufactured through a process called injection molding.
-Technology developments have imparted plastics performance features on par with metals fpe example, material toughness, corrosion resistance, and heat resistance.
-Corrosion resistance even when exposed to moisture is regarded as a major benefit of plastic fasteners over metal fasteners.
+To benefit from the growing preference for advanced lightweight bolts, screws, washers and nuts; conventional fastener manufacturers have begun to expand portfolios to include plastic fasteners, especially Nylon fasteners, which are growing in popularity.
+Technological breakthroughs achieved in composite material research and development, glass and metallic fillers are often used in combination with plastics to enhance the strength and performance.
+Unlike metal fasteners which are heat treated and cold worked, plastic fasteners are produced through a process called injection moulding.
+Technology developments have imparted plastics performance features on par with metals, for example, material toughness, corrosion resistance, and heat resistance.
+Corrosion resistance, even when exposed to moisture, is regarded as a significant benefit of plastic fasteners over stainless steel fasteners.
 Also driving the use of plastic fasteners are the stringent fuel efficiency norms legislated by governments worldwide.
-Automotive manufacturing is currently evolving in order to comply with the growing concept of light weighting of vehicles in order to reduce emissions and improve fuel efficiency.
+Automotive manufacturing is currently evolving to comply with the growing concept of light-weighting of vehicles to reduce emissions and improve fuel efficiency.